cdburley/nuclear_heat_wave_loads_2024/README.md

 Quick-look plots analyzing the data are stored in the [plots](plots/) directory.

 ## Notes
+1) All times from the weather forcing and the TELL model are in Universal Time Convention (UTC).
+You will need to post-process them to the eastern time-zone as needed.
-1) In the EIC loads in FMPP, FPL, MISO, PJM, SOCO, SWPP, and TVA are modeled as a whole in TELL but are separated in GridView.
+2) In the EIC loads in FMPP, FPL, MISO, PJM, SOCO, SWPP, and TVA are modeled as a whole in TELL but are separated in GridView.
 To create the data for these BAs I used the whole load simulated by TELL and distributed it to the subregions within the BA using the annual total load in each subregion to portion out the TELL loads.
 Those subregions will have the same hour-to-hour variability, but different magnitudes depending on their total load fractions.
 I used the same